-Shareholders are encouraged to attend the AGM as this is the principal forum for any dialogue they may have with the directors and Management of the Company
+Shareholders are encouraged to attend the AGM as this is the principal forum for any dialogue they may have with the directors and Management of the Company.

 At the Company's AGM, shareholders are given the opportunity to voice their views and ask directors or Management questions regarding the Company.
 The chairmen of the AC, RC and NC and the external auditor will normally be present at the AGM and other general meetings of shareholders to assist the Board in addressing shareholders' questions.
-While all Directors are to attend the Company's general meetings, Dr Lam Lee G was unable to attend the AGM held on 30 October 2019 due to his prior commitments which had been scheduled prior to the fixing of the AGM date.
+For financial year ended 30 June 2020, all Directors were present at the Company's general meetings held on 30 December 2020.

-The Company's Annual Report, together with the notice of the AGM, is dispatched to shareholders at least 14 days before the AGM.
+The Company's Annual Report, together with the notice of the AGM, is dispatched to shareholders at least 14 calendar days before the AGM (excluding the date of notice and the date of meeting).
 Every matters requiring shareholders' approval at general meetings is proposed as a separate resolution.
 Each item of special business included on the notice of the meeting is accompanied, where appropriate, by an explanation for the proposed resolution.